seanlau1994/100-days-of-code/log.md

 Day 21: Nov 9th, 2021

-Today's progress: start to study JavaScript on FCC and practicing.
+Today's progress: study JavaScript on FCC and practicing.

 Day 22: Nov 10th, 2021

-Today's progress: start to study JavaScript on FCC and practicing.
+Today's progress: study JavaScript on FCC and practicing.

 Day 23: Nov 11th, 2021

-Today's progress: start to study JavaScript on FCC and practicing.
+Today's progress: study JavaScript on FCC and practicing.

 Day 24: Nov 12th, 2021

-Today's progress: start to study JavaScript on FCC and practicing.
+Today's progress: study JavaScript on FCC and practicing.

 Day 25: Nov 13th, 2021

-Today's progress: start to study JavaScript on FCC and practicing.
+Today's progress: study JavaScript on FCC and practicing.

+Day 26: Nov 14th, 2021

+Today's progress: study JavaScript on FCC and get some trouble to access complex object.

+Thoughts: good thing is the problem solved in the end, and I got a clear understanding of which senario I can use dot notation and when I need use bracket notation now. hahahah seems use bracket notation to access object should be first priority.